 Mathematical skills and understanding cannot be acquired passively - for example, by attendance at lectures alone.
 On the contrary, it is essential that you attempt, on your own, as many relevant problems as possible.
 Assignments are set in order to give you extra practice, and to provide you with feedback on how you are handling the material.

-There is very little point in copying someone else's assignment.
-The number of assignments collected in each unit will be announced by the lecturer during the first week of lectures.
+The number and assessment status of assignments in each unit will be announced by the lecturer during the first week of lectures.
+Where it is not possible to collect and mark assignments, voluntary assignments may be made available.